Cardiovascular Disease & Exercise

 Some CVD risk factors, such as genetic-related family history, can't be changed however they can be addressed and modified with a fitness routine.
 The non-genetic Cardiovascular Disease risk factors can be reduced when following a tailored fitness plan that will work for you and your body.

 Cardiovascular disease is a major cause of death in Australia, with 120 deaths attributed to CVD every day.
 One in six Australians are affected by CVD, with prevalence increasing with age.
 Despite improvements over the last few decades, it remains a high burden on the economy.

 Exercise & Cardiovascular Disease

-Exercise and strength training has many benefits including:
+Exercise and strength training has many benefits for those with cardiovascular disease including:

 - Lowering levels of cholesterol

 - Improving muscle strength/endurance

 - Improving oxygen consumption (effectiveness of oxygen being delivered to organs and being used)